Fireye04/Game-Devs-Together/README.md

 ## Contributing

 GDT is an open source site by design, created both for the community and by the community.
-If you want to contribute, please don't hesitate to open an issue, or grab an existing one.
+If you want to contribute, please don't hesitate to open an issue, or grab an existing one :)